 Why take the Dolpo trek?

 The Dolpo trek is hard to match for its immense beauty and rugged charm.
 Both Upper Dolpo Trek and Lower Dolpo trek bestows an endless variety of landscapes and incredible diversity.
 As one explores the elevation from 1650 meters (5,412ft) to 5136 meters (16,846ft), one can witness the numerous change in vegetation and the landscape.
 The farmlands and the hills gradually change into the sub-tropical forest and then into alpine grassland.
 The colorful landscape looks right out of some outlandish movie you dreamt of being a part of.

-Walking on such remote and deserted land for weeks can be challenging to your body.
+Walking on such remote and deserted land for weeks can be challenging for your body.
 That said, the rewards of the Dolpo trek are astounding!
-Living in an area discovered only by few outsiders, witnessing the rich Buddhist traditions of the Dolpo people; flying into the high mountains; marvel at Phoksundo Lake, and challenging yourself must sound heavenly.
+Living in an area discovered only by a few outsiders, witnessing the rich Buddhist traditions of the Dolpo people; flying into the high mountains; marveling at Phoksundo Lake, and challenging yourself must sound heavenly.

 The hospitable local people with rich culture and tradition are a huge plus.
 Tibetan descent, since the initial centuries of Christianity, influences the culture and tradition of this region.
 These Tibetan refugees continue to trickle into the villages of Dolpo.
 The colorful prayer flags, chortons, craves stones, and artwork all present the best of Dolpo.